Ed Carpenter (racing driver): 2013

 Carpenter returned with ECR in 2013 to drive the No. 20 Dallara-Chevrolet.
-Carpenter improved his qualifying results on the ovals, with a worst start of 14th at the Pocono IndyCar 400 at Pocono Raceway.
-Despite this, Carpenter struggled away from the ovals, achieving a best start of 14th at the Itaipava São Paulo Indy 300, and a best finish of 13th in the opening race of the double-header in Toronto.
+Carpenter improved his qualifying results on the ovals, with a worst start of fourteenth at the Pocono IndyCar 400 at Pocono Raceway.
+Despite this, Carpenter struggled away from the ovals, achieving a best start of fourteenth at the Itaipava São Paulo Indy 300, and a best finish of thirteenth in the opening race of the double-header in Toronto.
 On the ovals, Carpenter's results were significantly better, including pole position at the Indianapolis 500, where Carpenter's single-car team beat out all three cars fielded by Team Penske and all five cars fielded by Andretti Autosport, two of the largest teams in the series.
-In the race, Carpenter led for a race-high 37 laps, only to suffer handling issues in the second half of the race and dropped to a 10th-place finish.
-In the Firestone 550 at Texas, Carpenter qualified 9th and finished 4th.
-Carpenter's only disappointing oval race was the Milwaukee IndyFest at Milwaukee where Carpenter qualified 20th and finished 14th, two laps down.
-At the Iowa Corn Indy 250 at Iowa, Carpenter started and finished 4th after leading for 18 laps, being one of the few drivers to pose a threat to race winner James Hinchcliffe.
-Carpenter then finished 9th at Pocono, where the Chevrolet engines lacked the fuel economy of the rival Honda engines.
-Carpenter's next competitive race was at the season-ending MAVTV 500 IndyCar World Championships at Auto Club Speedway, where Carpenter started 7th and finished 2nd after leading for a single lap.
-Carpenter finished the season ranked 16th, with 333 points.
+In the race, Carpenter led for a race-high 37 laps, only to suffer handling issues in the second half of the race and dropped to a tenth-place finish.
+In the Firestone 550 at Texas, Carpenter qualified ninth and finished 4th.
+Carpenter's only disappointing oval race was the Milwaukee IndyFest at Milwaukee where Carpenter qualified twentieth and finished fourteenth, two laps down.
+At the Iowa Corn Indy 250 at Iowa, Carpenter started and finished fourth after leading for eighteen laps, being one of the few drivers to pose a threat to race winner James Hinchcliffe.
+Carpenter then finished ninth at Pocono, where the Chevrolet engines lacked the fuel economy of the rival Honda engines.
+Carpenter's next competitive race was at the season-ending MAVTV 500 IndyCar World Championships at Auto Club Speedway, where Carpenter started seventh and finished second after leading for a single lap.
+Carpenter finished the season ranked sixteenth, with 333 points.